nationalparkservice/DRR_Template/vignettes/HowToUseThisTemplate.md

   - `projectDir`.
 Should point to the root folder on your computer where your template lives.
   - `reportNumber`.
 This is optional, and should _only_ be included if publishing in the semi-official DRR series.
 If not, this line can be removed as well as the `subtitle` lines below (lines 23 and 24 in the template)
   - `reportRefID`.
 This is the Data Store reference ID for the report.
 Must be here so that it is reused in creation of the metadata and manifest files.
   - `dataPackageXXX`.
 There are three parameters for each data package associated with each DRR.
-The RefID parameters should match the Data Store reference IDs; the Title parameter should match the title in Data Store, and the descrption should be a short title/phrase that will be used throughout the text of the report, metadata, and manifest files.
+The RefID parameters should match the Data Store reference IDs; the Title parameter should match the title in Data Store, and the description should be a short title/phrase that will be used throughout the text of the report, metadata, and manifest files.
 Data package parameters can be added (or removed) as needed, but the template includes two by default
   - `title`.
 The title of the Data Release Report.
   - `author`.
 Author information should be edited to include the authors of the report.
 Two examples are included.